-- 1) there are T iterations of ASCENT - 2) in each iteration there are 3 invocations to an MMKP approximation algorithm - 3) in each iteration, values of at most n producer items must be updated.
+- 1) there are T iterations of ASCENT - in each iteration there are 3 invocations to an MMKP approximation algorithm - 3) in each iteration, values of at most n producer items must be updated.

 This breakdown yields an algorithmic complexity of O(T(n + MMKP)), where MMKP is the algorithmic complexity of the chosen MMKP algorithm.
-With M-HEU (one of the most accurate MMKP approximation algorithms [1]) the algorithmic complexity is $O(mn^2(l-1)^2)$, where m is the number of resource types, n is the number of sets, and l is maximum items per set.
+With M-HEU (one of the most accurate MMKP approximation algorithms [2]) the algorithmic complexity is $O(mn^2(l-1)^2)$, where m is the number of resource types, n is the number of sets, and l is maximum items per set.
 Our experiments in Section 5 used T = 100 and found that it provided excellent results.
 With our experimental setup that used M-HEU, the overall algorithmic complexity was therefore $O(100(mn^2(l-1)^2 + n))$.
-This algorithmic complexity is polynomial and thus ASCENT should be able to scale up to very large problems, such as the co-design of production satellite hardware and software.